benyap/firestore-backfire/README.md

-  --concurrency <number>          number of concurrent processes allowed (default: 10) --depth <number>                subcollection depth to back up (default: 100) --json                          outputs data in JSON array format (only applies to local file streams) --verbose                       output verbose logs -h, --help                      display help for command\
+  --concurrency <number>          number of concurrent processes allowed (default: 10) --depth <number>                subcollection depth to back up (default: 100) --json                          outputs data in JSON array format (only applies to local file streams) -h, --help                      display help for command
 ```

+### Global options

-Options can be provided directly inline, or read from a configuration file named any
+Global options can be provided directly inline, or read from a configuration file
-of the following:
+named any of the following:

 - .firebasebackuprc
 - .firebasebackuprc.json